eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/sw-testing-verification-validation.md

 + Familiar with gtest, python unittest or other testing frameworks.
++ Use of online tools such as Userzoom, usertesting.com and Optimal Workshop a plus
 + Familiarity with common web application testing tools for DAST, SAST, and IAST analysis such as Burp Suite, Checkmarx, Veracode
++ Experience with testing frameworks: Selenium Webdriver, Rspec, Cucumber, Jasmine, etc.
++ Experience with Rspec, Jenkins, Maven
+	- Rspec: testing framework for Ruby applications, for behavior-driven development (BDD)
+	- Jenkins: open-source automation tool for continuous integration, CI, and continuous delivery, CD (CI/CD)
+	- Apache Maven, build automation tool, project management and comprehension tool
+		* provides support for reproducible builds
++ skill set:
+	- Many of us feel that we've found our home for the next decade.
+This motivates us to take a long-term approach to our work: ***writing clean, maintainable code, investing in automated testing, and building in budgets for technical debt***.
+This also motivates us to value mentorship; we want our most junior engineers to be in a position to mentor others and to independently take on more responsibilities in the coming years.
+We love it when our engineers take full ownership of a feature and drive it from design through validation.
+	- Familiarity with some enterprise user authentication technology (such as LDAP, SAML, Kerberos)
+	- Experience building, shipping, and maintaining the back-end of a web-accessible product
+	- Experience working with compiled programing languages (e.g. Go, Rust, C++, C# or Java) and SQL databases (any)
+	- Experience building and shipping on-premise enterprise software
+	- Experience with information security -- either via certifications (CISSP, CEH, etc.) or professional experience (security audit, pentesting, etc.)
 + skill set:
 	- Senior Software Engineer, Identity
 	- The mission of The New York Times is to seek the truth and help people understand the world.
 That means independent journalism is at the heart of all we do as a company.
 It’s why we have a world-renowned newsroom that sends journalists to report on the ground from nearly 160 countries.
 It’s why we focus deeply on how our readers will experience our journalism, from print to audio to a world-class digital and app destination.
 And it’s why our business strategy centers on making journalism so good that it’s worth paying for.